Wild Dogs from Down Under

-The Warragul Gazette have followed the Wild Dog story from the very beginning and have provided the group with professional photography, editorial write ups and community awareness.
+The Warragul & Drouin Gazette have followed the Wild Dog story from the very beginning and have provided the group with professional photography, editorial write ups and community awareness.

 Meeniyan Art Gallery hosted the exhibition during January 2007.
 Director Meg Viney coordinated the ‘Opening’ and ‘Artist Talk’; sponsored by Meeniyan Art Gallery and the Shire of South Gippsland.

-International Power / Mitsui Loy Yang B acquired artworks by Eileen Harrison and Jenny Murray-Jones, providing funds to travel as part of the ‘Artist Support’ program.
+International Power / Mitsui Loy Yang B acquired artworks by Eileen Harrison and Jenny Murray-Jones, providing funds for the artists to travel as part of the ‘Artist Support’ program.

 Baw Baw Shire Council acquired artworks by Leonie Ryan and Laurie Collins as part of the Artist Support Program.

-Angela Betheras Consultancy is managing the packing, shipping and customs requirements of the work during its overseas tour.
+Angela Betheras Consultancy managed the packing, shipping and customs requirements of the work during its overseas tour.

 Multiplex Capital sponsored the cost of the Art Partitions that the group was required to install in Queen’s Hall, Parliament House for their exhibition in the first week of May 2007.
 The partitions were erected with assistance provided by the Rotary Club of Warragul.

-Warragul Hire & Drive has generously offered to loan a truck to transport the exhibition to and from the shipping port in Melbourne.
+Warragul Hire & Drive generously loaned a truck to transport the exhibition to and from the shipping port in Melbourne.